vitallan/dnsao/README.md

 **Important**: the main branch is the current development branch, so it should not be considered stable.
 When wanting stable builds, always go for the "prod" tag.

 New releases and docker images are generated based on commit/push of a new tag in the format v0.0.0.
+The "latest" docker tag always points to the "prod" source tag and is built nightly.

 ## Configuration